fossabot/SuzuBlog/posts/_pages/About.md

 title: '' # (Optional) Default is About
 thumbnail: '' # (Optional) You can put your personal about thumbnail
 showComments: false # Set whether you want have comment for this page
+showLicense: false # Set whether you want to show license for this page
 ---

 ## 自我介绍